adedomin/CSC311-game-design/_posts/2015-04-17-Final Project - Walkthrough.md

 To call this task, just call the execute(args) method.
 Note that once a task has run its course, you must recreate it (task = new youTask()) to execute it again.
-Now to communicate the results back to the activity, I use handlers.
+To communicate results back to an activity, simply use a handler object.

 Location Services
 ------------------